 Tenters in Batley, West Riding of Yorkshire, c.1850.
 The town was within the 'Heavy Woollen District' where 'shoddy' and 'mungo' were manufactured from reclaimed waste woollen cloth, rags etc. Single tenters, probably of individual clothiers, and the multiple tenter 'seams' of the factory system are evident.

 Defects in the cloth arising from overstretching could be illicitly disguised prior to sale by using inappropriate materials such as waste wool, oatmeal and chalk.
 These deceitful practices inevitably came to light for customers when notable shrinkage occurred in tailored garments in the first shower of rain, and holes appeared in overstretched areas.

-For centuries, legal statutes and the requirements of local trade bodies (guilds) were employed to prohibit and detect such malpractices, that brought the quality of English woollen cloth into disrepute, to the detriment of the local and national economy, and the nation's reputation abroad.
+For centuries, legal statutes and the requirements of local trade bodies (guilds) were employed to prohibit and detect such malpractices, that brought the quality of English woollen cloth into disrepute, to the detriment of the local and national economies, and the nation's reputation abroad.